hurwitzlab/biosystems-analytics-2020/SETUP.md

 # Set up SSH Keys

-SSH stands for "secure shell" and is a protocol for encryptiung communications with remote systems.
+SSH stands for "secure shell" and is a protocol for encrypting communications with remote systems.
-You will an SSH key pair which can be found in two text files that contain your "public" and "private" keys.
+You will need an SSH key pair which can be found in two text files that contain your "public" and "private" keys.
+We will add your public key to your GitHub settings so that you can securely communicate with the GitHub.com server without having to authenticate with a username and password.

 * Open a terminal
 * Execute `ls ~/.ssh`